chingc/demo-github-actions/README.md

 A collection of GitHub Actions workflows demonstrating various capabilities and features.

 They serve as a quickstart and reference for my future self.
-Each are described below.
+Each workflow is described below.

 ## basic.yml

-A basic workflow to do all the essentials.
+A basic workflow to do the essentials.

 - Runs when changes are pushed
 - Runs on a schedule